- Gordie Howe is recovering at his daughter's home in Lubbock, Texas

 - Gordie Howe was a six-time Most Valuable Player in the NHL

-- Howe scored 975 goals in his professional hockey career
+- Howe, known as "Mr. Hockey," scored 975 goals in his professional hockey career

 The Detroit News reported that Howe had spinal surgery during the summer, according to another son, Dr. Murray Howe.
-But the son said Howe had been doing well in the months since the surgery and told the newspaper the hockey legend had been walking a mile a day pain free.
+But the son said Howe had been doing well in the months since the surgery and told the newspaper that Howe had been walking a mile a day pain free.

 "So we helped him with one problem," Murray Howe, a radiologist in Ohio, told the News.
 "But this one is a little bit tougher to fight."